-- Quality Certification (refer to Section 4.3) The latest valid and complete quality management system certificate shall be posted in the Supplier Profile Application - Customs Program Requirements (e.g. CTPAT, OEA, etc.) Reference section 8.5.4

-The following are maintained by Nexteer:
+- Quality Certification (refer to Section 4.3) The latest valid and complete quality management system certificate shall be posted in the Supplier Profile Application - Customs Program Requirements (e.g., CTPAT, OEA, etc.) Reference section 8.5.4 - Contact Information including but not limited to the supplier's Product Safety Representative.
+The required review and update to Contact Information will be changing from yearly to a more frequent cadence.
+Failure to update or confirm in the required cadence may result in a system lock-out. - New Business Hold (NBH) maintained by Nexteer.